Charity registered in Scotland

 We work to improve the later lives of everyone on the ageing journey.
 We celebrate ageing and challenge ageist prejudice throughout society.
 Our mission is to make Scotland a better place for older people.
 From a dedicated helpline for older people, to support and funds for older people's groups, to campaigns on the issues that older people tell us matter to them, we're working on many fronts to make Scotland a better place for older people.

 The purpose of a Friendship Caller is to provide calls of companionship to different people each week who are 50 and over, who may live alone or feel alone and would benefit from a chat.
-Having a conversation can have such a positive impact, we can talk about many things that aren’t Coronavirus related for example, current interests, hobbies, top tier biscuits – the list is endless!
+Having a conversation can have such a positive impact, we can talk about many things that aren’t Coronavirus related for example, current interests, hobbies, top tier biscuits, time travel– the list is endless!